Supporting Educators • Promoting Learning

 The Role of Technology

-To my mind, the biggest difference in the case of music notation is that, unlike standard text writing, music notation applications aren’t necessarily as fast to use as hand writing.
-Nor, in some cases, are they as flexible, sophisticated, or portable.
-YET.
+A big difference between written text and music notation applications is that the latter aren’t necessarily as fast to use as hand writing.
+Nor, in some cases, are they as flexible, sophisticated, or portable, at least yet.

-Today’s scoring software – programmes such as Sibelius, Finale, Dorico and Notion – offers composers, music editors and engravers a staggering toolset for producing professional print quality music notation.
+Today’s scoring software programmes (such as Sibelius, Finale and Dorico) offer composers, music editors and engravers a staggering toolset for producing professional print quality music notation.

 - Listen back to all or part of their composition at any stage in its development;